microsoft/ivy/language.md

 ### Quoted symbols

-A quoted symbols a possibly-empty sequence of characters enclosed in double quote characters (and not containing a double quote character).
+A quoted symbol is a possibly-empty sequence of characters enclosed in double quote characters (and not containing a double quote character).
 An example would be `"ab$c"`.
 Quoted symbols are similar to numerals: their type is inferred from context.